cmadajski/assorted_writings/stoicism_vices_virtues.md

 ## The Four Virtues in Detail

+WIP

-# The Four Vices in Detail
+## The Four Vices in Detail

+WIP